-Gem Mission: To prepare students for success in college by providing a high quality, personalized, relevant and rigorous education through exceptional teaching, innovative uses of technology and partnerships with families.
+Gem Mission: To prepare students for success in college by providing a high quality, personalized, relevant, and rigorous education through exceptional teaching, innovative uses of technology, and partnerships with families.

-Gem Vision: Gem Prep: Meridian South (GPMS) is a K-12, personalized, college preparatory school.
+Gem Vision: Gem Prep: Ammon (GPA) is a K-12, personalized, college preparatory school authorized by the Idaho Public Charter School Commission.
 Through personalization, and by leveraging best practices in technology, the school engages students in 21st-century work, using competencies necessary for productive lives as citizens in a dynamic, increasingly competitive global world.